DevNico/student-job-ninja/README.md

 ## js-api-client@1.0

-This generator creates TypeScript/JavaScript client that utilizes fetch-api.
+This generator creates TypeScript/JavaScript client that utilizes [Fetch API](https://fetch.spec.whatwg.org/).
+The generated Node module can be used in the following environments:

+Environment
+* Node.js
+* Webpack
+* Browserify

+Language level
+* ES5 - you must have a Promises/A+ library installed
+* ES6

+Module system
+* CommonJS
+* ES6 module system

+It can be used in both TypeScript and JavaScript.
+In TypeScript, the definition should be automatically resolved via `package.json`. ([Reference](http://www.typescriptlang.org/docs/handbook/typings-for-npm-packages.html))

 ### Building